NVIDIA/NeMo-Aligner/docs/user-guide/draftp.rst

             for caption in captions:
                 file.write(caption + '\n')

-You can then run the following snipet to convert it to a ``.tar`` file:
+You can then run the following snippet to convert it to a ``.tar`` file:

    .. code-block:: bash